flopezag/fiware-testbed-deploy/doc/admin.md

 process is only about the python dependencies, because the scripts do not need installation.

-1) Create a virtualenv 'deleteENV' invoking *virtualenv deleteENV*
+- 1.- Create a virtualenv 'deleteENV' invoking *virtualenv deleteENV*
-2) Activate the virtualenv with *source deleteENV/bin/activate*
+- 2.- Activate the virtualenv with *source deleteENV/bin/activate*
-3) Install the requirements running *pip install -r requirements.txt --allow-all-external*
+- 3.- Install the requirements running *pip install -r requirements.txt --allow-all-external*

 ## Running FIWARE testbed deploy

 ### Deploying one testbed
-To deploy just a testsbed, it is required just execute one script.
+To deploy just a testbed, it is required just execute one script.
 However some variables should be exported before.

     export OS_AUTH_URL=<the authentication URL for the keystone in the Cloud>
     export OS_USERNAME=<a user with an account in the Cloud>
     export OS_TENANT_NAME=<a project name from the account in the Cloud>